TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.40.md

 ---

-[ Some] of the multitude therefore, when they heard these words, said, This is of a truth the prophet.
+Many of the multitude therefore, when they heard these words, said, "This is truly the prophet."